SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%206.JPG)

 Especially before selecting the tyre pressures, you might want to analyze the data as described above.
 But you may also use the "Initialize from Session" command from the "Pitstop" menu, which will use the values, that are currently recommended by Jona, the Virtual Race Engineer, for tyre pressures.
 Also, the recommended pitstop lap and the amount of fuel to be added, will be taken from the stint plan, or from the stratetgy, in that order.
 In situations, where the conditions change dramatically, for example an upcoming thunderstorm, you can also load the tyre data from the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--session-database) using the "Load from Database..." command, when you think that you might have cold pressure information there from previous sessions in comparable conditions.

+Below these two commands you can choose between two strategies to adjust tyre pressures, when swapping drivers, as described in the previous section:

+  1. Reference

+     When you choose this strategy and there are tyre pressure setups are available for the next driver in the Stint Plan, these reference pressures will be used (possibly temperature corrected) and the pressure values derived by the Virtual Race Engineer will be ignored.

+  2. Relative

+     Using this strategy will use the target pressures derived by the Virtual Race Engineer, but these values will corrected by applying the temperature corrected difference between the base pressures of the current driver and the next driver according to the Stint Plan.
+This will work best, when the reference pressures are for very similar conditions.

+Important: The correction factor to be applied for temperature corrections can be defined in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings-1) independently for each simulator / car / track / weather combination, when necessary.
+If you don't supply this individual factors, -0.1 PSI will be applied for each degree Celsius increase in air temperature, and -0.033 PSI for each increase in track temperature.

 Once, you have dialed all settings, choose "Instruct Engineer" from the "Pitstop" menu and the entered values will be transferred to the Race Engineer of the active driver.
 The driver will be informed by Jona about the planned pitstop, but no interaction is necessary.
 The settings will be automatically entered into the Pitstop MFD, once the car crosses the start/finish line of the lap for which the pitstop has been planned, and the driver is called to the pit.